derjust/BigData/README.md

 **Hint:** Keep in mind that BigQuery tables are immutable!

 ## Testing the Pipes
-For testing, Dataflow provides [several classes to support unit testing](https://cloud.google.com/dataflow/pipelines/testing-your-pipeline) the various pieces of a pipeline.
+For testing, Dataflow provides [several classes to support unit testing](https://cloud.google.com/dataflow/pipelines/testing-your-pipeline) of the various pieces of a pipeline.
-As an example, the `OutputCreator` is tested as it covers most of it - using classic JUnit/Hamcrest testing style:
+As an example, the `OutputCreator` is tested - as it accounts for most of the Dataflow API usage - using the classic JUnit/Hamcrest testing style:

 ```xml
 <dependency>